10 Tasty Ways to Cook Fresh Asparagus

 Fresh asparagus is to springtime like tomatoes are to summertime.
 The first time you spot them at the the farmer's market, it’s a sure sign that winter is over—and that warmer months are here to stay.
-Asparagus’s vibrant green color makes it dazzle on the plate, but that’s not why we love it.
+Tossed with olive oil and seasoned with salt, and pepper, asparagus dazzles on the plate.
+Served with a squeeze of lemon juice, it's simply divine.

-Asparagus is the ultimate versatile veggie.
+Without a doubt, asparagus is the ultimate versatile veggie.
 Its earthy, mild flavor and crisp texture makes it a perfect match for spring salads, pastas, soups, sandwiches, casseroles, and more.
-There are endless ways to cook fresh asparagus—think grilled asparagus, roasted asparagus, pickled asparagus, and more—but it can be hard to know where to start.
+From grilled to roasted to pickled, there are endless ways to cook fresh asparagus, but it can be hard to know where to start.

 Peak asparagus season is March through June, but you can find them in grocery stores year-round.
 Asparagus comes in various sizes—some spears are narrow while others are much thicker.
 Both are perfectly delicious, and the size you should choose depends on the cooking method.
 Thicker spears are meatier and perfect for grilling, while thinner spears are more tender and work well for quick-cooking methods like steaming or stir-frying.

 Whether you’re grilling, roasting, or boiling it, prepping fresh asparagus is easy.
 Before you start cooking, you’ll need to remove the fibrous, woody stalks (the bottom ends of the asparagus).